mvolkmann/blog/src/flutter.md

 The app class, typically defined in `lib/main.dart`, can register named routes with the `routes` argument to the `MaterialApp` widget.
+Assigning names to routes makes it easier to refer to them from multiple widgets.
+It is recommended to define route names as static constants in each page class, except the page class for the home route.
 For example:

 ```dart